txt/se16/review/review4.md

 3. What are the advantages of normalization?
 4. What are the disadvantages of normalization?
 5. Explain how SQL maintains layered architechture.
-6. List and explain three drawbacks of SQL.
-How does nosql solves these drawbacks.
-8. What is nosql optimized for?
-9. What kind of applications should use nosql.
-Give an example and explain.
-10. What kind of applications should not use nosql?
-Give an example and explain.
 6. Consider the following design where every data point is stuffed into one matrix.
 In the following:
     + `ST` is some number that refers to the shipping status (e.g 20 means _order shipped_ and 30 means _received_)
     + `PNO` are parts